 Tissot and Hamilton Watch Comparisons

-Now, then will be taking the best watches from each brand for comparison down below and figure out what nuance factors will be the deciding factor on which one best suit an individual customer.
+Now, then will be taking the best watches from each brand for comparison down below and figure out what nuance factors will be the deciding factor on which one best suits an individual customer.

 Hamilton Khaki X-Wind Chronograph Watch